Barack Obama's summer playlist

-Barack Obama's summer playlist is an annual playlist curated by former President of the United States Barack Obama.
+Barack Obama's summer playlist is an annual music playlist curated by former President of the United States Barack Obama.
 The president has shared a playlist, curated by himself, most summers since 2015.
 The lists consist of a mix of classic and contemporary songs spanning a variety of genres.
 The response to the playlists has been mostly positive, though with some noted detractors.

 History

 Barack Obama shared his first summer playlists in August 2015, while he and his family were on vacation in Martha's Vineyard.
 The selection came in two lists, "Volume 1: Summer Day" and "Volume 2: Summer Night".
 The playlists were the first posted to the White House's official Spotify account.

 Other playlists Obama has shared include a Christmas music playlist released on Christmas Eve 2015 and a workout playlist commissioned by Wired in October 2016.
 In 2018, the president's wife Michelle Obama released a Valentine's Day playlist called "Forever Mine".
+In 2026, Obama shared a playlist titled "President Obama's Throwback Favorites", consisting of music played on the second floor of the Barack Obama Presidential Center in Chicago, which Obama said was "meant to bring visitors back in time to his and Michelle Obama's formative years".

 In 2017, Obama jokingly said he wanted a job at Spotify after his presidency.
 In response, Spotify posted a job listing for a "President of Playlists", with listed requirements including "at least eight years' experience running a highly-regarded nation ... a friendly and warm attitude, and a Nobel Peace Prize".
 Spotify CEO Daniel Ek tweeted a link to the listing to Obama, saying "I heard you were interested in a role at Spotify.
 Have you seen this one?"
 The following year, Barack and Michelle signed a multi-year podcast production partnership agreement with Spotify through their production company, Higher Ground Productions.